tlchampion/mywealthplan/README.md

 * Implementing a more robust Risk Analysis Survey
 * Adding in features to allow a user to fine-tuning their portfolio
 * Leveraging a Machine Learning algorithm to optimize and further customize portfolios
-* Adding Market Information for the Client
+* Adding market information for the client
-* Improve visualizations and UX
+* Improve visualizations
+* Enhance UI/UX

 ---